The black-crowned night heron is 22.8-26 inches (57.9-66 cm) tall. It has a wingspan of almost 4 feet (1.2 m).

 The black-crowned night heron hunts for food in the early morning hours and at dusk.
 It stands and waits for prey like frogs and fish to pass by and then snatches them up with its bill.

-It sometimes raids the nests of other herons and birds and steals their chicks.
+It sometimes raids nests of other herons and birds, stealing their chicks.
 It also eats amphibians, crustaceans, insects, and small mammals.

 The female black-crowned night heron lays three to five eggs in a nest in reeds, in a thicket*, or occasionally, in a tree.
 The nest is made of sticks and twigs.
 The chicks hatch in 24 to 26 days.

-Both parents incubate the eggs and feed the chicks regurgitated food.
+Both parents incubate the eggs and feed the chicks regurgitated (swallowed and brought back up) food.

 Black-crowned night herons nest in colonies and often nest with other birds like ibises and other herons.
 The chicks fledge in 42-49 days.